 Until the end of my junior year in college, I wanted to paint houses.
-By luck, I landed an internship with green parenting magazine, KIWI, and fell in love with making magazines.
-So I put the house painting plans on hold, and launched my career with the publication as a staff writer after graduating school in 2009.
+By luck, I landed an internship with green parenting magazine, KIWI, and found out that making magazines was a ton of fun.
+So I put the house painting plans on hold, and, after graduating in 2009, began my career with the publication as a staff writer.
 I reported on topics ranging from flat head syndrome to raw milk (and practically everything in between) and developed vegetarian recipes.
 Later, I moved up the ranks to associate editor, and planned and assigned the magazine’s food and lifestyle sections.
 During my time with KIWI, my feature article on genetically engineered foods received a Gold FOLIO Award, and I served as the main recipe developer for KIWI’s cookbook, Allergy-Friendly Foods for Families.

-In November 2012, I left KIWI to pursue recipe developing and writing, mostly about food and health.
-Since then, I’ve worked with publications including Redbook, Prevention, Women’s Health, Fitness, Shape, Vegetarian Times, and Relish; as well as with custom publishers and trade publications like The Pohly Company, Texas Monthly, and Food Service Director.
+In November 2012, I left KIWI to pursue recipe developing and writing, mostly about food, nutrition, and health.
+Since then, I’ve written for Glamour, Redbook, Prevention, Women’s Health, Fitness, Shape, Vegetarian Times, Relish, and others.

-One day, I still might get to that painting gig.
+One day, I still might do the painting thing.
 In the meantime, feel free to drop me a line to chat about a story or project.